Quintuplin/340FinalProject/README.txt

 			This one went through many revisions before reaching the final iteration.
 In the end, our solution was based on the idea that each block would have to be a power of 2 size.
 Therefore, only the first 9 or so powers of 2 would have to be tested, as past that reaches some truly ridiculous numbers.
-This gave us a finite number of tests (9), with which to generate a nice big array in, jump through the nth	items in that array till it's end, and find the average times to do so for each size.
-Oddly, however, while we expected the times to plateau (in the case of every call being outside of cache), they instead tended to increase, by very close to a factor of 2, in step with the size of the array.
+This gave us a finite number of tests (9), with which to generate a nice big array in, jump through the nth	items in that array till its end, and find the average times to do so for each size.
+Oddly, while we expected the average get times to plateau (in the case of every call being outside of cache), they instead tended to increase, by very close to a factor of 2, in step with the size of the array.
 However, it was that variance that allowed us to interpret an answer.
 While the times increased by close to
 			2 for every step length doubling, the variance was calculatable, and consistent.
 It showed that the 256 bit step had the largest increase